-Students requesting credit for foreign coursework must first apply for admission to Grayson College (GC) and enroll in courses.
-To receive transfer credit from foreign institutions, students must bring an official copy of their college transcript and a course-by-course international credential evaluation from a foreign credential evaluation service recognized as a member of the National Association of Credential Evaluation Services (NACES), such as World Education Services (WES) or Foreign Credential Service of America (FCSA) to the GC Admissions Office.
-The request for evaluation and any costs associated are the responsibility of the student.
+Students requesting credit for such coursework must first apply for admission to GC and enroll in courses.
+To receive transfer credit from foreign institutions, students must bring an official copy of their college transcript and a certification and translation report from WES, AACRAO, or FCSA to the GC Admissions Office.
+Certification and translation services other than WES, AACRAO, or FCSA will not be accepted.
+The cost for certification and translation must be paid by the student.

-GC will determine the total number of semester transfer credits by the end of the first semester of enrollment at GC.
-To avoid additional costs and delays in posting information, students are encouraged to acquire these materials promptly.
-GC does not accept foreign coursework for courses in English and Speech.
+When students provide their transcripts, the report from WES, AACRAO, or FCSA, and any course descriptions and syllabi to the admissions office in a timely manner, GC will determine the total number of semester transfer credits by the end of the first semester of enrollment at GC.
+To avoid additional costs and delays in posting information, students are encouraged acquire these materials promptly.
+Grayson College does not accept foreign coursework for courses in English and speech.

-For the purpose of the Texas Success Initiative (TSI), students who have completed the equivalent of a U.S. associates or bachelor's degree from an accredited college or university outside the United States are exempt from placement testing.
-In order to receive this exemption, students must bring an official copy of their college transcript and a course-by-course international credential evaluation from a foreign credential evaluation service recognized as a member of the National Association of Credential Evaluation Services (NACES), such as World Education Services (WES) or Foreign Credential Service of America (FCSA) to the GC Admissions Office.
-The request for evaluation and any costs associated are the responsibility of the student.
-Foreign students who have not completed a degree are required to meet TSI requirements before enrolling in courses that lead to an associate degree.
+For the purpose of the Texas Success Initiative, students who have completed the equivalent of a U.S. associates or bachelor's degree from an accredited college or university outside the United States are exempt from placement testing.
+In order to receive this exemption, students must present a certified, translated copy of their foreign credential, which must be completed by WES, AACRAO, or FCSA along with an official college transcript.
+Foreign students who have not completed a degree are required to assess on THEA or Compass before enrolling in courses that lead to an associate degree.
 Students enrolling in certificate programs must complete the required placement testing for the certificate they are seeking.